 Overloaded Circuit

-If the load connected with the circuit is higher thatn the breaker capacity it casues the breaker to trip in a result of overloading.
-Since heat is generated through high current opens and breaks circuits saving them from damage and fire hazards. if there are many devices connected that use high power overloading occurs.
-To avoid overloading not connect more load than breaker capacity.
+If the load connected with the circuit is higher than the breaker capacity, it causes the breaker to trip as a result of overloading.
+Since heat is generated through high current, it opens and breaks circuits, saving them from damage and fire hazards.
+If there are many devices connected that use high power, overloading occurs.
+To avoid overloading, not connect more load than breaker capacity.

 Faulty Light Fixture

-CIrcuit breakers get tripped in a result of faulty light fixtures, which can cause an overloading or short circuit.
-The damaged light fixtures can result in current spikes and off breakers.
-Breaker’s fast response saves devices and circuits from any damage.
+Circuit breakers get tripped in a result of faulty light fixtures, which can cause an overloading or short circuit.
+The damaged light fixtures can result in current spikes and off-breakers.
+The breaker’s fast response saves devices and circuits from any damage.
 That breaker trips reduce the regular inspection and replacement of any faulty light fixtures.

 Overheating

 The result of overheating is an electrical fault and breaker tripping.
-The overheating occurs due to the use of high current, that off thermal protection featues of the breaker. it stops damage or fire hazards through breaker tripp and controls the power supply.
+The overheating occurs due to the use of high current, which offloads thermal protection featues of the breaker.
+It stops damage or fire hazards through the breaker tripp and controls the power supply.
 So use of devices in safe conditions can minimize overheating conditions.

 How to Reset a Circuit Breaker

-Human error can be important for a breaker the result won’t reset.
-Some switches are stiff and need high pressure for movement, or can be tried to reset the wrong breaker.
+Human error can be important for a breaker; the result won’t reset.
+Some switches are stiff and need high pressure for movement, or it can be tried to reset the wrong breaker.
 When you open the breaker box, check the breaker that is not lined up with others.
-It is a tripped breaker.
-For resetting it, first push it to off state, or reverser the direction of the breaker.
-Wait for some time and flip the switch back to on state.
-If all working well, power on the switch.
-If the breaker still does not rest follow the steps below mentioned.
+It is a tripping breaker.
+For resetting it, first push it to off state, or reverse the direction of the breaker.
+Wait for some time and flip the switch back to the on state.
+If all is working well, power on the switch.
+If the breaker still does not rest, follow the steps below mentioned.

 What to Do if Your Circuit Breaker Won’t Reset